|

 - Warning the child: "You know if you bite again you'll be in timeout again."

-- Giving a mini-lecture about why he was in timeout.
+- Explaining why he was in timeout.

 - Scolding the child: "You should never bite.
 It was very mean of you bite."